A decompositional framework for process theories in spacetime: Embeddings from implementations

 Intuitively, this would allow us to embed the process $\mathtt{Bell}$ in a spacelike separated manner as in \cref{PRBoxImpossible}.
 Note that the above decomposition, however, would not be possible in classical theory.

-To capture this, we introduce the notion of an implementation set for a given process within a given theory. \begin{restatable}{defi}{def:implementationset} The implementation set $\mathcal{I}_\mathtt{F}$ of a process $\mathtt{F}\in \mathbf{Proc}$ is the set of diagrams, i.e., implementations, in $\mathbf{Proc}$ which are equal to $\mathtt{F}$. \end{restatable} Note that the implementation set for a process $\mathtt{F}$ is necessarily non-empty as, at a minimum, it must contain the process $\mathtt{F}$ itself.
+To capture this, we introduce the notion of an implementation set for a given process within a given theory. \begin{restatable}{defi}{def:implementationset} The implementation set $\mathcal{I}_\mathtt{F}$ of a process $\mathtt{F}\in \mathbf{Proc}$ is the set of diagrams, i.e., implementations, in $\mathbf{Proc}$ which are equal to $\mathtt{F}$. \end{restatable} Note that in our formalism a process $\mathtt{F}$ comes equipped with a specified decomposition of the input into subsystems as this decomposition is crucial to deciding whether or not it is embeddable in spacetime\footnote{As we discuss in the appendix \ref{app:PTs}, this means that formally we consider a process theory to be a (coloured) Prop rather than a symmetric monoidal category, and that we can do so without any real loss of generality. }.

+Note also that the implementation set for a process $\mathtt{F}$ is necessarily non-empty as, at a minimum, it must contain the process $\mathtt{F}$ itself.
 For example, for our Bell process in quantum theory, we would have an implementation set as

 Intuitively, one should think about some $i_\mathtt{F} \in \mathcal{I}_\mathtt{F}$ as an experimental procedure, where each process in the diagram corresponds to an experimental component (or perhaps even a whole lab).
 In \cref{impset}, the second diagram would thus represent a genuine Bell violation, while the third and fourth represent a Bell violation exploiting the communication loophole, with either Alice or Bob being able to communicate to the other\footnote{Or more accurately, it represents an experimental realisation where we cannot \textit{exclude} the communication loophole.
 It could still be that the lower boxes $\mathtt{a}$ and $\mathtt{b'}$ actually represent the composition of a common cause and Alice/Bob's local lab, without the possibility of signalling.}.
 In order to embed in spacetime, we then localise each of these components at some spacetime location, in a way that is consistent with locality, i.e., such that wires can be thought of as following timelike paths.